 An education administration salary is dependent on the specific position and location of the role.
 For example, a college dean of a major university will likely make more than a high school principal located in a small town.

 While teachers have summers off, the base salary for education administrators account for a year-round schedule of work.
 They are committed to the role during evenings and weekends throughout the school year.
 In addition to the regular day-to-day operations, they typically must attend all school functions and athletic events, as well as board meetings and parent-teacher conferences.
 In short, the role of a school administrator can be looked at as one that is “on-call” for the school district and must manage several responsibilities at once.1

 The job requires a complete dedication to providing a healthy and successful learning environment for everyone involved.
-The salary varies per position as education administrators also include assistant principals, superintendents, and college deans as well.
+The education administrator salary varies per position as school administrators also include assistant principals, superintendents, and college deans as well.
 There is a projected growth for these types of roles in the coming years as more schools open and enrollment increases.